-Starting early 2017 have been hosting some “Impact Lunches” gathering people doing good things in Ōtautahi Christchurch together every two months or so.
-To reduce the administration involved click the link below to register if you would like to attend.
-The $20 cost will cover the amazing lunch from Pedro’s cafe at XCHC.
+Since early 2018 have hosted and curated more than 16 “Seeds Impact Lunches: Connecting dots” gathering people doing good things in Ōtautahi Christchurch together every two months or so.
+Click the link below to register if you would like to attend the next one.

 Here is a short video and post about it that Michael Philpott did:

 Here is a video that Safe did:

 Interview with Peter Simpson where I ask him about the era back in the 1930s-1950s:

 “We bear witness by refusing to look away.
 We bear witness by showing up to our lives, and bringing our full selves to the task.”
 Kelly Barnhill